nathanreyes/v-calendar/docs/guide/datepicker.md

 ### Single Date

-The first and most common mode is single date selection.
+The first mode is single date selection.
 It uses a native Javascript `Date` object for its internal `value`, and the value can be cleared by setting the value to `null`.
 This is the default mode, so the `mode` prop declaration can be omitted if desired:

 <guide-datepicker-single />